 - After the groups are added, enter the user name, password, and domain. - (Optional).
 Select Run application as Authorizing User.
 When selected, the application runs in the context of the authenticating user.
 When not selected, the application runs in the context of the logged on user. - o (Optional).
-Customize the message that displays to users when the credentials are not approved. - Smart Card: When smart card authorization is included, you can: - (Optional).
+Customize the message that displays to users when the credentials are not approved. - Windows Hello: Select to use the Windows Hello service to authenticate the user.
+Windows Hello must be installed on the endpoint for this to work with PM Cloud. - Windows Hello is not supported with the Designated User option. - Set Authentication to the Password or Smartcard or the Password only option. - Windows Hello is unavailable when using Secure Desktop. - Smart Card: When smart card authorization is included, you can: - (Optional).
 Customize the Smart Card Authentication Labels that display to the user. - o (Mac only).
 Select the Sudo User Authorization option.